Skip to main content

 • search and research: Deep Research, web search via Perplexity

-Once the tasks are written down, it becomes clear where usage is concentrated.
+Once tasks are written down, you can see where usage is concentrated.
 Often, a significant portion of requests goes to 2–3 tasks, while the rest are rare or experimental.

 Step 2: Categorize Tasks by Generation Type